We want to meet with varied people, so we have a variety of projects of all different shapes and sizes.

 Recent projects include…

-Tackling TB: Dundee scientists fighting the killer cough is our brand-new exhibition, produced in collaboration with Verdant Works.
+Tackling TB: Dundee scientists fighting the killer cough is an interactive, science history exhibition produced in collaboration with Verdant Works.

 You might think of Tuberculosis as a disease of the past, and it certainly affected the millworkers of old Dundee.
 What you might not realise is that it’s still a problem – in fact, according to the World Health Organisation, it remains the world’s biggest infectious killer!